 UVA Exchange: American College of Greece

-This new exchange allows UVA student to take courses in the School of Liberal Arts and Sciences, School of Business, and School of Fine and Performing Arts.
+UVA student take courses in the School of Liberal Arts and Sciences, School of Business, and School of Fine and Performing Arts.
 Learn More.

 UVA Exchange: Hitotsubashi University

-This new exchange allows UVA students to take courses taught in English and/or Japanese in Commerce & Management, Economics, Law, and Social Sciences.
+UVA students can take courses taught in English and/or Japanese in Commerce & Management, Economics, Law, and Social Sciences.
 Japanese language courses are offered at all levels.
 Learn More.

 UVA Exchange: Regent’s University London